 - Beneficiary designation or percentage of estate plans as well as gifts of real estate are also qualifying gifts.

-For more information about becoming a Legacy donor contact Daisy Rojas, Director of Development at firstname.lastname@example.org
+For more information about becoming a Legacy donor contact Caroline Emerson, VP of Engagement at firstname.lastname@example.org

 The United Way of Greater Charlottesville acknowledges those who have furthered our more than 75-year legacy through planned gifts such as our first building and the establishment of our endowment.
 At any age planning for the future reflects committed leadership from those who collectively bring about a better tomorrow.

-For more information about giving to United Way contact Daisy Rojas, Director of Development at email@example.com
+For more information about giving to United Way contact Caroline Emerson, VP of Community Engagement at email@example.com

 STOCK GIFTS AND SECURITIES